Ten tips for a better night’s sleep

 2. Wind down before sleep

 You come home late, exhausted and the first thing you want to do is get into bed and sleep.
 But it doesn’t happen.
 Why?
-Because your mind is still active from the day’s activity, and now that it’s free from distractions it is free to wander, and keep you awake.
-Before going to bed, set aside some time to unwind by reading a book or listening to music.
+Because your mind is still active from the day’s activity, and now that it’s free from distractions it starts to wander, and keeps you awake.
+Before going to bed, set aside some time to unwind.
+You don’t have to try hard to relax, rather just give yourself some time and routine which leads up to bedtime rather than rushing to bed.
 You may even want to consider starting a diary so you can unload your thoughts before getting your head down.

 3. Avoid screens and electronic devices

 Electronic screens on TVs, smart-phones and laptops give off blue light which reduces the body’s production of melatonin.
-Keep the screens turned off while you are sleeping and avoid their use close to bedtime, particularly when getting out of bed following the fifteen-minute rule.
+Keep the screens turned off while you are sleeping and avoid their use close to bedtime, particularly when getting out of bed following the fifteen-minute rule (rule number 6).